Note: This post was originally published in January 2020 and updated in July 2022

 3. Numbers Never Tell The Whole Story

-I remember mentioning to someone in the ChooseFI group that it took me six years to go from zero to $1m.
-That person responded: “Wow, you really knocked it out of the park!”
+I remember mentioning to a close friend that it took me six years to go from zero to $1m.
+He responded: “Wow, you really knocked it out of the park!”

 But did I?

-By the time I started keeping track again, we had already owned our first rental unit for a few years.
+By the time I started keeping track again, my wife and I had already owned our first rental unit for a few years.

 More importantly, I had a great MBA degree which I was about to start monetizing in earnest.